 There are many ways to take title to real property when it is co-owned with another individual.
-Joint tenancy is the legal term for holding an asset jointly by two or more people with rights of survivorship upon death.
+Joint tenancy is the legal term for two or more people holding an asset with rights of survivorship upon death.
 When holding property in joint tenancy, each party’s asset share passes to the surviving party or parties upon a joint tenant’s death.
-Joint tenancies are typically used by married couples or between parents and children.
-This form of title, however, is not typically used when business partners or friends co-own property.
-Assets commonly taken in the form as joint tenancy include real estate, vehicles, bank accounts, securities, and other valuable assets.
-Read on to learn more about the benefits of holding property in joint tenancy and possible downsides to be aware of.
+Most commonly, assets held in joint tenancy include real estate, vehicles, bank accounts, and securities.

-- Bank accounts held as joint tenants can be frozen to prevent the surviving tenant from completely liquidating the account.
-Courts do this in the event the deceased tenant has large sums of outstanding debts.
+When an owner dies, the surviving tenant must find another method to transfer the property to his or her beneficiaries upon death.
+Additionally, banks may freeze accounts held as joint tenants to prevent the surviving tenant from completely liquidating the account.
+Courts allow this in the event the deceased tenant has large sums of outstanding debts.

 Alternatives to Holding Property in Joint Tenancy

 A common alternative to holding property in joint tenancy is tenancy-in-common.
 Holding property as tenants-in-common allows each owner to keep an identified percentage of ownership.
-A co-tenant can sell his/her share of the asset without the other tenant’s approval.
-Each co-tenant’s share in the property will pass to his/her heirs as indicated in his/her will.
-Also, the asset must be readily accessible to all co-tenants at all times.
+A co-tenant can sell his or her share of the asset without the other tenant’s approval.
+Additionally, each co-tenant’s share will pass to the heirs indicated in their will.
+Finally, all assets must be readily accessible to all co-tenants at all times.

 Interested in filing joint tenancy on your most important assets?
 Contact A People’s Choice for more information about holding property in joint tenancy.
 We can help you complete all the required paperwork to hold real or other property as joint tenants or explore alternatives if you’re on the fence.
 Call us today at 800-747-2780.